philip-davis/sc22-benesh-repro/README.md

 | 4096 | 288 |

 The result of the job script will be a directory tree under `run/`, containing the results of the experiments.
 Each set of trials will be in the directory `run/<method>/<scaling_type>/<process scale>`.
 There will be a separate directory with APEX timing data for each component.

+### Generate results
+This requires two steps.
+The first is to collect results from the output of the experiments.
+This is done using the `scripts/collect_results.sh` script.
+This should be run on the login node of Summit (not as a job script) Line 8 of the script needs to be updated with the root directory of the repo.
+The script should be run from the root directory of the repo:

+`scripts/collect_results.sh`

+The script may take a significant amount of time to run, as it must unzip a trace file for each rank of each trial of each experiment.
+The script's output to the terminal is just for status monitoring - it can be disregarded.
+The script creates and populates a `results/` directory, that contins csvs of the traces and timers of each component of each experiment.

+These csvs are input for the second step, which is to create data points and graphs.